Holiday Gift Alternatives

 eyes, scissors, markers etc.

-or video tape; you can ask them to discuss their memories of the person
+and share them on CD or video; you can ask them to discuss their memories of the person

-you plan to give the tape to, or your family’s history, especially funny
+you plan to give the collection to, or your family’s history, especially funny

 or meaningful anecdotes.